VijayaY836/CI-Workflow/README.md

 ### Enable CI on your own repository

 1. Push this repository to GitHub.
-2. Open the **Actions** tab — the `CI` and `Security Scan` workflows run automatically on the next push or pull request.
+2. Open the **Actions** tab — the CI and Security Scan workflows run automatically on the next push or pull request.

-3. No secrets or extra configuration are required. `GITHUB_TOKEN` used by Gitleaks and CodeQL is provided automatically by GitHub Actions.
+No secrets or extra configuration are required. `GITHUB_TOKEN` used by Gitleaks and CodeQL is provided automatically by GitHub Actions.

----

 ## Available npm scripts